hezizi/hezizi/README.md

 <p>A Front-End developer, I'm interested in music :notes: and photography :camera:</p>

-<p>I'm developing some projects and will open source them in a while</p>
+<p>I'm developing some projects now and will open source them in a while</p>

 <h3>:rocket: &nbsp;Skills currently in use and previously used</h3>